AyeCode/uwp-social/readme.txt

 = 1.0.2 =
 * Major code refactoring - CHANGED
 * Docblocks added - ADDED
-* Linked in sometimes does not connect becasue of trailing slash missing in subdomain - FIXED
+* Linked in sometimes does not connect because of trailing slash missing in subdomain - FIXED
 * Delete social row when the user get deleted - ADDED

 = 1.0.1 =